superflows-dev/react-commentview/README.md

 - **View Mode & Edit Mode** - This component can be rendered in two modes - view & edit
 - **Image Upload** - Along with text input, it also supports image attachments (preview & cropping integrated)
 - **PDF Upload** - Along with text input, it also supports pdf attachments (preview integrated)
-- **Video Upload** - Along with text input, it also supports video attachments (preview & clipping integrated)
+- **Video Upload** - Along with text input, it also supports video attachments (preview, thumbnail generation & clipping integrated)
 - **Emoji** - More than 1100 standard emojis are available to choose from

 ## Modes